 In terms of negative impacts, it is recognised that maintenance, improvement and flood prevention schemes could result in the release of pollutants into watercourses during construction, although this can be overcome by careful mitigation.
-In addition, increases in shipping and water freight to and from Dundee, Montrose and Perth Harbour could Material Assets 0/+ + + + + + + + + Delivery of the Regional Transport Strategy is anticipated to have a consistently positive impact on material assets within the region.
+In addition, increases in shipping and water freight to and from Dundee, Montrose and Perth Harbour could lead to an increase in water pollution.
+Material Assets 0/+ + + + + + + + + Delivery of the Regional Transport Strategy is anticipated to have a consistently positive impact on material assets within the region.
 This is largely due to the proposals to improvements and additions to the regional transport network which will encourage a more efficient use of the assets and will support the development of a fit-for-purpose, safe and sustainable transport network.